dmarx/obsidian_vault/Generalized Stokes' Theorem.md

 ### Application in Electromagnetism

 A classic example is Maxwell's equations in electromagnetism, which can be elegantly rewritten using differential forms.
 These equations describe how electric and magnetic fields interact with each other and with charges and currents.
-The Generalized Stokes' Theorem allows us to express these equations in a way that highlights the conservation of electric charge and the relationship between electric fields, magnetic fields, and their sources, all without depending on a specific coordinate system.
+The Generalized Stokes' Theorem allows us to express these equations in a way that highlights the [[conservation of electric charge]] and the relationship between electric fields, magnetic fields, and their sources, all without depending on a specific coordinate system.

-For instance, one of Maxwell's equations, \(\nabla \cdot \mathbf{B} = 0\), indicating that there are no magnetic monopoles, translates to the statement that the magnetic field \(B\), viewed as a 2-form in three-dimensional space, is closed (\(dB = 0\)).
+For instance, one of [[Maxwell's equations]], \(\nabla \cdot \mathbf{B} = 0\), indicating that there are no magnetic monopoles, translates to the statement that the magnetic field \(B\), viewed as a 2-form in three-dimensional space, is closed (\(dB = 0\)).
 This reflects a topological property: the field lines of a magnetic field have no beginning or end.

 ### Fluid Dynamics